kikegarcia28/Easy-Docker/README.md

 # easy-docker
-Simply bash script to interact with Docker easier and faster-
+Simply bash script to interact with Docker easier and faster

+This script support command and interface mode